robweber/vsmp-plus/README.md

 I read an [article by Tom Whitwell](https://debugger.medium.com/how-to-build-a-very-slow-movie-player-in-2020-c5745052e4e4), detailing his process for creating a slow media player using e-paper and a Raspberry Pi 4.
 His project was in turn inspired by a [2018 article by Bryan Boyer](https://medium.com/s/story/very-slow-movie-player-499f76c48b62) about the same thing.
 Both of these were very simple, yet visually stunning and led me to create my own version of this project.

 Both of the reference articles had pieces I liked and pieces I wanted to enhance about them.
 This particular project takes the strengths of their ideas and adds a few "ease of use" elements.
-The biggest of these is a built in web service to control file selection and playback.
+The biggest of these are the ability to specify different displays and a built in web service to control file selection and playback.
 Once setup you shouldn't need CLI access to modify any parameters or change running files.

 ![](https://github.com/robweber/vsmp-plus/blob/master/pics/front_with_timecode.jpg)